JC3/MLExamples/FullscreenGLApp/readme.md

 Plane detection is done in real time in a 15 meter cube centered on your current location.
 If no planes are detected, the display will be red.
 In this case, look around a bit to scan the environment until planes are detected.

-Bugs?
+Issues?
 -

-Please report them on the bug tracker here on GitHub.
+Please report bugs on the issue tracker here on GitHub.

+There is a forum post for this example [here](https://forum.magicleap.com/hc/en-us/community/posts/360040282051-Fullscreen-GL-App-Example).